sotostzam/FeReD/README.md

 2. Install required libraries and tools by running `bash init.sh` in a terminal.
 3. Start API using `node app.js`.
 4. Open [http://localhost:8080/](http://localhost:8080/) in your browser.

+### In order to run the automated experiments

+1. In a terminal `cd public/data`.
+2. Use `bash start-experiments.sh` to run the code.

 ## Team